 - Choosing child care is an important decision.
 Families deserve to know their children are in quality child care environments that foster a love of learning, promote each child's unique skills and cultures, and support the development of the whole child.

-- Partcipating child care and early learing providers receive free resources and training to improve the quality of their programs and there is no additional cost to families.
-Funding comes from DEL through two federal grants&mdashthe Child Care Development Fund and Race to the Top-Early Learning Challenge grant.
+- Participating child care and early learning providers receive free resources and training to improve the quality of their programs and there is no additional cost to families.

 How does Early Achievers work?